sanishaukhale/VEABGoa/README.md

     **Important:** Secure these rules properly for production.
 The rules above provide a good starting point.
 *   **Firestore Indexes:**
     *   Firestore automatically creates single-field indexes.
 However, for more complex queries (e.g., ordering by multiple fields, or combining range filters with ordering), you'll need to create composite indexes.
-    *   If you see an error in your browser console or Firebase logs mentioning "The query requires an index...", Firebase usually provides a direct link to create the missing index.
+    *   **If you see an error in your browser console or Firebase logs mentioning "The query requires an index..."**, Firebase usually provides a direct link to create the missing index.
+Click this link and create the index.
-    *   For the `teamMembers` collection, if you sort by `displayOrder` (ascending) and then by `name` (ascending) (as done in the admin panel and potentially the public page), you will need a composite index.
+    *   For the `teamMembers` collection, to support sorting by `displayOrder` (ascending) and then by `name` (ascending) (as used in the admin panel and potentially the public "About Us" page), you will need a composite index:
         *   **Collection ID:** `teamMembers`
         *   **Fields to index:**
             1.  `displayOrder` (Ascending)
             2.  `name` (Ascending)
         *   You can create this index in your Firebase Console under Firestore Database > Indexes.
-The error message from Firebase will usually provide a direct link to create the required index.
+The error message from Firebase when this index is missing will usually provide a direct link.

 ### 5. Running the Development Server